How can exercise help with managing elevated cortisol levels from stress?

 • Timeline expectations — Notice energy and mood improvements within 2–4 weeks, with measurable cortisol changes typically occurring after 6–8 weeks

 This structured approach to exercise frequency ensures you’re providing your body with enough stimulation to trigger positive stress adaptations while allowing sufficient recovery time.
-The emphasis on consistency rather than intensity helps establish exercise as a reliable tool for long-term cortisol management rather than a temporary fix.
+The emphasis on consistency rather than intensity helps establish exercise as a reliable tool for long-term cortisol regulation rather than a temporary fix.

 What exercise mistakes can actually increase your cortisol levels?